danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 ## Install Managed Gateway API CRDs

 Follow the instructions in the [Managed Gateway API document][managed-gateway-api] to install the Kubernetes Gateway API CRDs onto your cluster.
+Because the Managed Gateway API installation requires another implementation to be enabled first, you must enable the application routing Gateway API implementation prior to, or simultaneously with, enabling the Managed Gateway API CRDs.
 Note that use of self-managed Gateway API CRDs with the application routing add-on is unsupported.

 After installing the CRDs, you should also see the Istio gateway customization ConfigMap get created: